mihranrazaa/typeline-ysws/website/src/news/index.md

 # News

-Collection of news and announcements about Aniyomi.
+Collection of news and announcements about Typeline

-Also available as <RssLink />.

 <News />